-Dr. Michael D. Shutt is the Sr. Director for Community at Emory University.
-He oversees the university’s Open Expression Observers program and Bias Incident Response Team.
-With over sixteen years of higher education experience, Dr. Shutt has served on both private and public campuses in roles involving health and wellness as well as diversity and inclusion.
-He uses these experiences to support students and campus administrators in navigating complex conversations at the intersection of bias and open expression.
-He received his Bachelor of Science and Master of Public Administration from Michigan State University and Doctor of Philosophy in Student Affairs Administration from the University of Georgia.
+Dr. Michael D. Shutt is the Senior Director for Community at Emory University.
+He oversees the university’s Open Expression Observers program and Bias Incident Response Team, while also providing leadership for Emory Campus Life’s strategic plan and departmental assessment efforts.
+In addition, he is an adjunct faculty member in the Department of Counseling and Human Development in the College of Education at the University of Georgia.
+With over 18 years of higher education experience, Dr. Shutt worked on both private and public campuses in roles involving health and wellness as well as diversity and inclusion.
+Formerly, Dr. Shutt directed LGBT Centers at both the University of Georgia and Emory University and served as the Senior Director of the Center for Diversity and Inclusion at Emory.
+He received his Bachelor of Science and Master of Public Administration from Michigan State University and Ph.D. in Student Affairs Administration from the University of Georgia.

 Email Brenda Kinchen at firstname.lastname@example.org to sign up for the Emory Higher Education Institute listserv and receive information about upcoming programs.